Rethinking 3D LiDAR Point Cloud Segmentation: Reformulation of Point-based methods

-To convert PointNet++ into a projected-point-based method, we will not change the architecture, but we need to convert the Set Abstraction and the Feature Propagation module into projected versions as shown in \figref{fig:arch}.
+To reformulate PointNet++ so that it operates in the projection space, we will not change the architecture, but we need to reformulate the set abstraction and the feature propagation module as shown in \figref{fig:arch}.
 As input, we use the projected LiDAR point cloud as it has been proposed in \cite{wu2018squeezeseg}.
-We will first describe the projected sampling layer (Section \ref{sec:Sample}), the projected grouping layer (Section \ref{sec:Group}), and the projected PointNet layer (Section \ref{sec:Point}) of the projected Set Abstraction module and then the projected Feature Propagation (Section \ref{sec:Prop}).
+The projection map is obtained from the LiDAR point cloud by